SINGROUP/critcatworks/docs/_sources/tutorials/nanocluster_workflow.rst.txt

 This workflow simply relaxes the structure of a set of nanoclusters

-If atomic energies are given, the cohesive energies of the relaxed nanoclusters are computed.
+If atomic energies (**atomic_energies**) are given, the cohesive energies of the relaxed nanoclusters are computed.
 Otherwise, the total energy is used to compare nanoclusters of the same composition.

 Currently, stable nanoclusters have to be picked manually once the workflow has finished, but this can be automated in the future.